Updated February 9, 2023

 Important Notice: Extension of certain timeframes for participants and beneficiaries affected by the COVID-19 outbreak.

-Due to the COVID-19 outbreak, Federal agencies have announced an extension for a number of deadlines so plan participants and beneficiaries have additional time to make critical health coverage and other decisions affecting benefits during the COVID-19 outbreak.
+The enclosed document states that you must take certain actions within a specified period of time.
+However, due to the COVID-19 outbreak, Federal agencies announced an extension for a number of deadlines so plan participants and beneficiaries have additional time to make critical health coverage and other decisions affecting benefits during the COVID-19 outbreak.
 Specifically, effective March 1, 2020, participants and beneficiaries of retirement plans are provided with additional time to meet the following deadlines:

 - The date within which individuals may file a benefit claim under the plan’s claims procedure;